aiven/aiven-docs/docs/platform/howto/saml/add-okta-idp.md

 ### The Okta password does not work

 Make sure to use the **Account Link URL** to add the Okta IdP to your Aiven user account.
-You can list the authentication methods in **User information** > **Authentication**.
+You can view all authentication methods in **User information** > **Authentication**.